 99% invisible was produced this week by Katie Mingle with Sam Greenspan, Avery Trufleman, and me Roman Mars.
 We relied heavily on the reporting and expertise of William Langewiesche for this piece, so special thanks to him he went above and beyond for us.
 And if you want an even more in-depth a minute-by-minute analysis of the crash of flight 447, check out his piece in Vanity Fair it’s called, The Human Factor.

-And on the next episode of 99% invisible we’re going to take this idea of the automation paradox and use it as a lens to view the next great design challenge in automation, when we all potentially become the Children of the Magenta in our self driving cars.
+And on the next episode of 99% Invisible, we’re going to take this idea of the automation paradox and use it as a lens to view the next great design challenge in automation when we all potentially become the Children of the Magenta in our self-driving cars.
 It’s our first 2 part series, so stay tuned.

 Now last week I mentioned that we have a new addition to the Radiotopia collective and I’m pleased to announce that Nate DiMeo’s The Memory Palace is doing the gang.
 When I was first thinking about starting 99% invisible Nate was one of the first people I called because I really loved what he was doing with his show featuring these poignant historical moments and I wanted to do something in the same spirit with stories about design.
-And so, more than any other any other program I can say if you love ninety nine percent invisible you will love, love The Memory Palace.
+And so, more than any other any other program I can say if you love 99% Invisible you will love, love The Memory Palace.
 Nate & I are friends and he once recommended history book to me and on page 325 I noticed a couple sentences, just a couple of sentences that were a tiny, but really striking digression from the main narrative.
 And I’d like to think that I would have noticed the charm of its historical footnote on my own but the real reason it stood out to me it was because I knew it sparked an episode of The Memory Palace.

 ND: Most Memory palace pieces start on page 325 of some book.